reinterpretcat/vrp/docs/src/concepts/pragmatic/problem/objectives.md

 ## Understanding multi objective structure

-A multi objective is defined by `objectives` property which has array of array type and defines some kind of "hierarchical" objective function.
-Here, priority of objectives decreases from first to the last element of outer array.
-So, these objectives are optimized in lexicographical order.
-Objectives inside the same inner array have the same priority and are processed considering Pareto optimality.
+A multi objective is defined by `objectives` property which has array of objectives and defines lexicographical ordered objective function.
+Here, priority of objectives decreases from first to the last element of the array.
+For the same priority (or in other words, competitive) objectives, a special `multi-objective` type can be used.

 ## Available objectives